 Most job time spent sitting with occasional walking, lifting, and guiding, and/or carrying of lightweight materials or equipment.

 Masters degree in Education, Psychology, Social Science, Counseling, Student Development, Higher Education Administration, Social Work, or similar discipline.
-Relevant experience performing the duties of this job may substitute for the degree requirement on a year-for-year basis.
+Related experience may substitute for the degree requirement on a year-for-year basis.

 Demonstrated experience (at least two years of full-time experience) in behavioral counseling, mental health, college counseling, residential life, college judicial services, or related experience in a postsecondary environment.

 Knowledge of effective case management techniques.